Organ donation: Religious viewpoints

 There are several different religions that have different perspectives.
-Islam has a conflicting view regarding the issue, with half believing that it is against the religion.
+Muslims have a conflicting view regarding the issue, with half believing that it is against the religion.
 Muslims are commanded to seek medical attention when in need and saving life is a very important factor of the Islamic religion.
 Christianity is lenient on the topic of organ donation, and believe it is a service of life.

 All major religions accept organ donation in at least some form on either utilitarian grounds (i.e., because of its life-saving capabilities) or deontological grounds (e.g., the right of an individual believer to make his or her own decision).
 Most religions, among them the Roman Catholic Church, support organ donation on the grounds that it constitutes an act of charity and provides a means of saving a life.
 One religious group, The Jesus Christians, became known as "The Kidney Cult" because more than half its members had donated their kidneys altruistically.
 Jesus Christians claim altruistic kidney donation is a great way to "Do unto others what they would want you to do unto them."
 Some religions impose certain restrictions on the types of organs that may be donated and/or on the means by which organs may be harvested and/or transplanted.
 For example, Jehovah's Witnesses require that organs be drained of any blood due to their interpretation of the Hebrew Bible/Christian Old Testament as prohibiting blood transfusion, and Muslims require that the donor have provided written consent in advance.
 A few groups disfavor organ transplantation or donation; notably, these include Shinto and the Romani.

 Orthodox Judaism considers organ donation obligatory if it will save a life, as long as the donor is considered dead as defined by Jewish law.
 In both Orthodox Judaism and non-Orthodox Judaism, the majority view holds that organ donation is permitted in the case of irreversible cardiac rhythm cessation.
 In some cases, rabbinic authorities believe that organ donation may be mandatory, whereas a minority opinion considers any donation of a live organ as forbidden.